AlamoEngine-Tools/eaw.modinfo/README.md

   - `version` property now only supports 3 digits.
   - `steamdata.visibility` values are changed.
   - `steamdata.metadata` property is optional.
-  - `custom` was changed from Array to dictionay.

 ## Filename